Efficient Mesh Optimization Using the Gradient Flow of the Mean Volume: GETMe smoothing for hybrid meshes

-where $X$ is given by Equation~\eqref{EqTetraX}.
-The dynamical behavior of the geometric element transformation for tetrahedra seen in \cite{VWS} therefore has a classical answer; it is the discretization of the gradient flow of the volume function on $M$.
-In order to generalize this, we need to discuss gradient fields in a more general context.

-\section{Gradient fields}
+\subsection{Gradient fields}

 The gradient flow is an important concept and a powerful tool with many applications in topology, global analysis, dynamical systems and mathematical physics.
 Perelman observed in his proof of Thurston's geometrization conjecture \cite{KL}, that one can interpret Hamilton's Ricci flow as a gradient flow.
 Morse theory \cite{M,B} with all its generalizations and infinite-dimensional manifestations in mathematical physics like Chern-Simons theory \cite{W}, Yang-Mills theory \cite{AB,A,R} and other gauge theories deduces topological information from the study of the singularities and the flow of a gradient field.
-It is a natural consequence of the strong results surrounding gradient fields and their flows, that we should make use of them to shed some light on the dynamics of GETMe and generalize it.
-In this section we will discuss some important properties of gradient fields.
-In particular we will show, that the (normalized) gradient flow starts and ends at singularities of the gradient field, and we will characterize these singularities by a simple equation.
+It is a natural consequence of the strong results surrounding gradient fields and their flows, that we should make use of them to shed some light on the dynamics on the transformation given in \cite{VartziotisWipperSchwald2009} and generalize it.
+In this section we will discuss some important properties of gradient fields and Lyapunov functions.
+Most importantly, we will see, that the (normalized) gradient flow lines start and end at singularities of the gradient field.

-We denote by $X \cdot p$ the real-valued function $f^X(p) \coloneqq X_p \cdot p$ on $M$.
-Notice that $\vol$ is of the form $f^X$.
-Even though $f$ is not a function on the quotient $M/\sim$, $f$ restricts to $N \subset M$ and we can consider its flow curves (or integral curves), each of which depends on a time parameter $t\in \R$.
-Since $N$ is a compact manifold, all vector fields on $N$ are complete, i.e. their flow curves exist for all time.

-\begin{prop} Let $X$ be a translation invariant vector field on $M$.
-Then the flow of the vector field $Y = D(\pi)(X)$ on $N \subset M$ has a singularity at $p\in N$ if and only if